sunyue1380/QuickDAO4/docs/en/config/configuration.md

 ## Specify value on insert and update

-If you want to know a record inserted by who and when, this feature works for you.
+This feature would be very nice for you if you want to know that a record is inserted or updated by who.

 > Since 4.1.8